Tolkien Beast 3 Letters

 What did Tolkien mean when he told Milton Waldman that he wanted to write “a series of more or less related legends” that he could dedicate to “England,” sketching it in part, while leaving “room for other minds and hands, with paint” and music and drama”?
 In this episode, Professor Rachel Fulton Brown talks about Tolkien’s understanding of mythology and its connection to the land, as well as what it means to accept his invitation to participate in this epic, and why fan writing is a fundamentally Christian practice. fiction within Tolkien’s Legendarium. — Premiered August 6, 2020

-See Also Words Starting With Ep 5 Letters
+See Also Words With Groa 5 Letters

 Are myths true?
 In this episode, Professor Rachel Fulton Brown reads Tolkien’s poem “Mythopoeia” which riddles the relationship between poetry, sub-creation and the reality of myth.
 We examine the poem’s structure and language for clues to how Tolkien persuaded his friend Jack Lewis to read myths not as “lies,” but as invitations to prepare the image and likeness in which human beings are made. — Premiered August 11, 2020